learninfun/learn-with-ai/contentOri/zh-tw/AI Knowledge Hub/IT/Infrastructure/Virtualization and Containerization/Virtualization and Containerization.md

 4. How do virtualization and containerization support DevOps practices and agile software development?
 5. What are some of the key technologies and tools used for virtualization and containerization, and how do they differ?

-## Explain
+## 說明知識
 {{< ask_chatgpt >}}
-Explain Virtualization and Containerization and give an example
+說明Virtualization and Containerization並舉例
 {{< /ask_chatgpt >}}